KurtRudolph/phys212/PreLectures/prelecture_02.md

 ## Question 1

 In the diagrams below, the magnitude and direction of the electric field is represented by the length and direction of the blue arrows.
-Which of the diagrams best represents the electric field from a negative charge?
+Which of the diagrams best represents the electric field from a **negative charge**?

 ![figure](http://public.kurtrudolph.net/00/Screen%20Shot%202012-06-11%20at%2010.46.19%20PM.png)

+* (d)
+  * The only difference between the field from the positive charge and the negative charge is that the direction changes.
+Namely, the field always points away from the positive charge, since the force it would exert on another positive charge would be repulsive, directed away from the initial charge.
+The field always points towards from the negative charge, since the force it would exert on a positive charge would be attractive, directed towards the initial charge.